f3arftw/Slam-Grabber/README.md

 # Slam-Grabber
-Best grabber read readme to understand everything
+Best grabber
+downlad the builder.exe and run it to make create the grabber